Poster Presentations & Opening Networking Reception

 Harnessing the Power of Millennials and Gen Z: Increasing Intergenerational Collaboration in Your Organization

-Lacy Dichary, MS, MBA, Jammie Gardner, AA, Crissy Oyervides, Youth ERA, Eugene, OR
+Lacy Dicharry, MS, MBA, Youth Era, Baton Rouge, LA; Jammie Gardner, AA, Youth Era, Eugene, OR

 Youth ERA will share how they assess organization readiness, design a culturally-responsive interview process, and attract the right candidates to serve youth.
 Youth ERA will also share strategies for onboarding, training, and supervising Millennials and Gen Z to prevent future roadblocks and paves the way for success long-term.
 Poster session attendees will familiarize themselves with tools and resources, sample job descriptions, youth peer competencies, youth peer ethics, and boundary-setting.
 Attendees will see examples of activities that celebrate multigenerational understanding and provide answers to some burning questions.